Long Reef Headland Walk in Collaroy (Scenic Coastal Views)

 Long Reef Point

-The ocean and coastal views along this staircase are pretty amazing, and the rock platform at the bottom is a fascinating spot to explore.
+The ocean and coastal views along the staircase are breathtaking, and the rock platform at the bottom offers a fascinating area to explore.

 3. Long Reef Beach

-From the Long Reef Point Lookout, the circuit trail continues westbound towards Long Reef Beach, atop beautiful coastal cliffs.
+From the Long Reef Point Lookout, the circuit trail heads west along the top of stunning coastal cliffs toward Long Reef Beach.

 Long Reef Headland cliffs